poxyran/poxyblog/src/pages/02-11-2019-calling-native-functions-with-frida.md

 [*] Control-D to terminate....
 ```

-Despite que debug lines, using native calls in Frida implies a many more lines of code than just using its built-in functions.
+Despite the debug lines, using native calls in Frida implies a many more lines of code than just using its built-in functions.
 The same task can be done by just using one or two lines of code:

 ```javascript
 		var buf = Memory.readByteArray(ptr('0x%x'), %d);